Summer Concert Series

 July 11: Prydein

 Prydein is a Celtic Rock Band from the Burlington area and has been playing together in one form or another for over 20 years.
 Formerly Whisky Before Breakfast, the band includes Aron Garceau on guitar and vocals, Iain Mac Harg and Hazen Metro on Scottish Bagpipes, Andy Smith on bass and Caleb Bronz on drums.
 Traditional Scottish, Irish and Breton tunes mingle effortlessly with a modern day rhythm section which presents these tunes on a new palette, mixed with new genres to bring forth an original form of Celtic Rock seldom seen or heard anywhere else.
 A headliner of Celtic festivals all over the United States, Prydein is an explosive experience to see live and will certainly be a highlight of your summer.
-More info at: https://www.prydein.com
+Visit the Prydein website for more information.

 July 18: Steven Hartmann Trio